newrelic-devrel/meetuptoolkit/README.md

 - [ ] Create a Meetup Name

 ## Setting up Logistics
+- [ ] Find a co-organizer. <br> We highly recommend having 2 or more organizers for the meetup.

 <details>
   <summary>Purchasing a Domain</summary>

   - Make sure your domain registrar is reliable.
 We recommend
     - Google Domains
     - Godaddy